Predicting Take-over Time for Autonomous Driving with Real-World Data: Robust Data Augmentation, Models, and Evaluation: Experiments Evaluation

 \section{Experiments \& Evaluation}

 \textbf{Comparison of LSTM models for TOT prediction:} First, we conduct an experiment to assess the effects of different model architectures.
-All proposed models (from Section~\ref{sec:d8-tot-models}) were trained on CDS train set with augmented data, and then evaluated the validation set.
+All proposed models (from Section~\ref{sec:d8-tot-models}) were trained on CDS train set with augmented data, and then evaluated on the validation set.
 We use individual and overall mean absolute errors (MAEs) as metrics for comparison.
 Table~\ref{tab:model-comp} contains results from this experiment.
+In addition to the LSTM models, as a sanity check, we include a simple baseline that always predicts a constant value for all take-over time markers, corresponding to the maximum value for each marker from the train set.

-From these results, we observe that the independent LSTMs model consistently outperforms other models.
+From these results, we note that all LSTM models considerably outperform the constant value baseline showing that there is a learnable signal in the data and the usefulness of using a machine learning model.
+We observe that the independent LSTMs model consistently outperforms other models.
 At first glance, the multi-modal models tend to perform worse than the ones without multi-modal outputs.
 To further analyze the source of these errors, we provide the \textit{best-of-K} MAEs for these models in Table~\ref{tab:model-comp}.
 The \textit{best-of-K} MAEs simply mean that instead of choosing the most probable set of predictions for error calculation, we use the set that produces the least error i.e. assume perfect classification.
 The \textit{best-of-K} numbers are vastly superior to the ones without multi-modal outputs.
 This indicates that in most cases, at least one of $K (=3)$ sets of predictions is highly accurate.
 However, accurate probability assignment for these $K$ modes (i.e. classification) remains error-prone.
 Nevertheless, we believe that having multiple probable outputs instead of one less accurate one could be beneficial for downstream controllers.

 \textbf{Effect of data augmentation and transfer learning:} Next, we conduct experiments to assess the effects of our data augmentation and transfer learning schemes.
 To isolate these effects, we use the same ID LSTMs model for all experiments.
 We compare the following training schemes: